Digital lender SoFi applies for new bank charter

-(Reuters) - Social Finance Inc, the online lender known as SoFi, said on Monday it applied for a new bank charter with the U.S. Federal Deposit Insurance Corp.
+June 12 (Reuters) - Social Finance Inc, the online lender known as SoFi, has applied for a new bank charter, according to an application posted on the U.S. Federal Deposit Insurance Corp's website.

-The company has applied for an industrial loan bank charter in Utah under the name SoFi Bank and listed a Salt Lake City location as its address.
+SoFi has applied for an industrial loan charter in Utah under the name SoFi Bank and listed a Salt Lake City location as its proposed depositary address, according to online news portal TechCrunch. tcrn.ch/2te7IJJ

-Online news portal TechCrunch first reported the news of SoFi's application. tcrn.ch/2te7IJJ

-SoFi Bank will operate as an online-only institution, with no branches or deposit-taking ATMs, the TechCrunch report said.
+SoFi Bank will operate as an online-only institution, with no branches or deposit-taking ATMs, the TechCrunch report said on Monday.

 The bank will offer customers FDIC-insured NOW account and a credit card product, the report said.